And Must See Scotland

 Hello!
-Thanks for dropping in!
-My name is Gilbert Summers and I’ve been really lucky to have spent years writing about Scotland.
+Thanks for dropping in to the ‘About Gilbert Summers’ page!
+You know… I’ve been really lucky to have spent years writing about Scotland.

 As a native Scot, there are so many topics to write about!